Trish Alley, President

 Marissa Colston, Secretary

 Marissa has worked in education for over 15 years.
 She is Director of Diversity and Inclusion at the Westtown School.
 With a B.A. from Swarthmore College and M.A. in Education Leadership from Columbia University she enjoys being both a student and teacher of life.
 She is in the 2015-16 facilitator preparation cohort for the Center for Courage & Renewal and also leads workshops for adults and youth on topics of cultural competency to help build shared understanding and empathy among diverse members of a community.
 She brings a passion for social justice and equity to her work and seeks to ignite the spark for change in us all.
 In her free time she can be found cooking for those she loves or walking in the woods.
-She lives with her wife in Media, PA.
+She lives in West Chester, PA.